SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 **TOTAL COST**: ~$<span id="diy-total"></span>

 **Please note**: BNO085s are very difficult to attain at reasonable prices with the current chip shortage.
 If you are trying to use these boards in particular, the above price guide may differ **wildly** from what you should expect, and *moreover* differ greatly from what they're actually worth.
+If you do happen to find BNO085s for sale elsewhere, such as on Alibaba, it's unlikely they will actually have any in stock.
+If they do, it's likely that they will quote an exorbitant and unrealistic price such as $120 per IMU.
+Adafruit BNO085s are the only reputable and regularly in stock option for BNO085s.

 ## Component breakdown
 {:.no_toc}